pblack/docs/content/getting-started/support-and-help.md

 title = "Support and help"

 +++
 Need help?
-Email us at [support@forestry.io](mailto:support@forestry.io) or chat with us through intercom (click the chat icon when you're logged in).
+Email us at [support@forestry.io](mailto:support@forestry.io) or chat with us through Intercom (Click the chat icon when you're logged in.)

 ![](/docs/assets/images/forestry-support-3.jpg)